-Samsung Fiber Optics has made a claim against the Company for the infringement of the certain patent rights of Caltech in relation to imaging sensor products provided by the Company to Samsung Fiber Optics.
-The Company believes it is probable that the pending claim will have an unfavorable outcome and further believes the associated loss can be reasonably estimated according to ASC 450 'Contingencies' ("ASC 450").
-The Company accrued \$718 thousand of estimated liabilities as of October 25 and December 31, 2009 as the Company believes its accrual of \$718 thousand is its best estimate if the final outcome is unfavorable.
+Samsung Fiber Optics has made a claim against the Company for the infringement of certain patent rights of Caltech in relation to imaging sensor products provided by the Company to Samsung Fiber Optics.
+The Company believes it is probable that the pending claim will have an unfavorable outcome and further believes the associated loss can be reasonably estimated according to ASC 450, "Contingencies" ("ASC 450").
+The Company accrued \$718 thousand of estimated liabilities as of December 31, 2010 as the Company believes its accrual of \$718 thousand is its best estimate if the final outcome is unfavorable.
 Estimation was based on the Company's most recent communication with Samsung Fiber Optics.
 Accordingly, the Company cannot provide assurance that the estimated liabilities will be realized, and actual results could vary materially.
+Legal costs expected to be incurred in connection with the loss contingency are expensed when the relevant services are rendered to the Company.